- Licensing and Education

 Continuing Education Requirements: All appraisers, including Trainees, are required to take 42 hours of continuing education every three years.
 The continuing education cycle is different for each appraiser and coincides with the dates in which your paper license is valid.

-21 hours of the required 42 MUST be taken live.
-The remainder may be taken on line should you choose to do so.
-You MAY NOT take all 42 hours of continuing education on line.
+21 hours of the required 42 MUST be taken in person/live webinar.
+The remainder may be taken online should you choose to do so.
+You MAY NOT take all 42 hours of continuing education online.

 Each appraiser is responsible for the submission of his or her course completion certificates.
 Do not rely on your education provider to turn in these in to our office.
 You may e-mail your course completion certificate to email@example.com, fax to (405) 522-6909 or hard copy mail to Five Corporate Plaza, Suite 100, 3625 N.W.
 56th Street, Oklahoma City, OK 73112.